5 Best Hammock Sleeping Pads for Camping

 • Packed: 11 x 4.1″ / 28 x 10.4 cm

-Therm-A-Rest is the most popular brand for lightweight backpacking sleeping pads, a reputation gained over years of experience serving thousands of adventurers also on extreme expeditions.
+Therm-A-Rest is the most popular brand of lightweight backpacking sleeping pads, a reputation earned over years of experience serving thousands of adventurers, including on extreme expeditions.

 Despite being a summer sleeping mat, it still has a respectable R-Value of 2.3, which should keep you warm enough even in near-freezing temperatures (given a proper sleeping bag, of course).